metamn/mr-ui/src/basics/ColorsHSL/ColorsHSL.md

 ### Pick a Text color

 1. Start form black, which is set the same as the background color but with 0% lightness.
-2. You can increase lightness up to a level where the text color is still eligible on the background, ie. the color contrast ration is bigger than 4.5
+2. You can increase lightness up to a level where the text color is still eligible on the background, ie. the color contrast ratio is bigger than 4.5

+### Auto generated monochrome palette

+1. You'll get the inverse color scheme.
+2. You'll get all other color schemes as shades of primary colors which are still eligible.